Code-Institute-Submissions/Knasten-shoot-them/README.md

 # Bugs | [top](#Responsivness)
 * Upon deploying the website I noticed that script and stylesheet was not being loaded as intended.
 I soon realised it had to do with my pathways not being correct.
 After adding "./" to all pathways it is working.
-* No found bugs was left unfixed.
 * Any bug reports can be sent to hampusjojo@gmail.com for review.
-* See future bug fixes in future patch notes

 # Validation | [top](#Responsivness)